1pram/Accountable_Automation_Framework/docs/architecture.md

 ### Internet Gateway

-The internet gateway serves one purpose — inbound SSH from the administrator's IP to the bastion host.
+The internet gateway serves one purpose, inbound SSH from the administrator's IP to the bastion host.
 The private subnet has no route to the internet gateway.

 ### Security Groups